Puzzling Poetry (This addictive game helps players to understand poetry by solving puzzles)

 A tiny article about me and my hero Rob Chrispijn (photo by Jurian de Jong) on double dutch magazine

 Answer: never meet your heroes.
 Period.
 It really IS that simple.
 And my greatest hero this man most certainly is.
-Making this a ‘feature’ article containing very few words, + me his biggest fan ever, from a respectable distance.
-Have been for decades now, which suits me just fine.
+Having been stoned for 15+ years, and zoning out to his brilliant lyrics being sung by Herman van Veen on most evenings during that smoke filled period in my life will do that for you.
+I know the albums on which they collaborated by heart.
+Making this a ‘feature’ article containing very few words, + me about his biggest fan ever from a respectable distance.
+Have been for decades now, which suits me just fine?
 The few times I’ve asked him if he wanted to publish a poem in a magazine I edited in the past, he’s always been nothing but friendly and willing.
 Even writing me a personal letter in 2002, which I still cherish.
 Some people I idolize, and some I just blatantly dismiss.
 Sue me.
 Idolizing this specific lyricist just makes the world a bit more beautiful?
 Obviously I have and (spoiler!) will use every opportunity to mention him/showcase his work here on Double Dutch, adding a few extra English language links mentioning mr. Chrispijn to the interwebs every time while doing so.
 Oh, and this is what made me want to write this tiny piece now:

 a few days ago a friend/lover from waaaay back when sent me this pic (thank you!) from the Wintertuin festival edition 2025’s brochure.
 She had invited Mr. Chrispijn to my official poetry debut party in 2005, held at the the same venue.
 I’d forgotten that!
 Further reminding me about: